NikolaPavlov/DjangoEcommerceStore/README.md

 ## ToDo:
-  * Frontend should be better
+  * Frontend should be better.

-  * Need to improve order page in the admin
+  * Need to improve order page in the admin.

   * Should add quantity in the cart, User can't buy more than one of the same product.

+  * Write tests.